jeffThompson/Recipes/recipes/carnitas-with-salsa-verde.md

 2. Cook until brown and cristp, stir and repeat several more times

 to serve:
-1. Heat tortillas in the skillet
-2. Combine the finely-chopped onion and cilantro in a bowl
+1. Combine the finely-chopped onion and cilantro in a bowl
-3. Serve with lime wedges and crumbled queso fresco
+2. Serve with lime wedges and crumbled queso fresco

+## notes
+* Rick at Bon Appetit suggests adding 1 tbsp apple cider vinegar (or other acid) at the end to "wake up" the flavors

 ## based on
 * https://www.seriouseats.com/recipes/2010/07/no-waste-tacos-de-carnitas-with-salsa-verde-recipe.html